-Whilst attention focussed on whether Marussia might yet be saved, a new row had broked out over the team's plans to race.
-Whilst it had previously been agreed that Marussia (and Caterham) would be allowed to field a 2014, a January meeting of the Strategy Group ruled this out, Force India revealed as one of the principal objectors.
-Whilst the Silverstone-based outfit argued that this was to do with compliance, others wondered if it might be more about the substantial prize money the team was due for those points earned in Monaco.
+Whilst attention focussed on whether Marussia might yet be saved, a new row had broken out over the team's plans to race.
+Though it had previously been agreed that Marussia (and Caterham) would be allowed to field a 2014 car, a January meeting of the Strategy Group ruled this out, Force India revealed as one of the principal objectors.
+Whilst the Silverstone-based outfit argued that this was to do with compliance, others wondered if it might be more about the substantial prize money Marussia was due for those points earned in Monaco.

 On 25 February, the team named Will Stevens as one of its drivers and said that it would line-up on the grid for the season opener.
-A stance confirmed on 4 March as Stephen Fitzpatrick, founder of independent energy supplier Ovo, was revealed as the team's savious.
-"The team has been preparing the cars with which it will begin the 2015 season and which comply fully with the 2015 regulations," it said.
+A stance confirmed on 4 March as Stephen Fitzpatrick, founder of independent energy supplier Ovo, was revealed as the team's saviour.
+"The team has been preparing the cars with which it will begin the 2015 season and which comply fully with the 2015 regulations," read a statement.
 "Later in the season it will introduce a new 2015 specification car as per the designs initiated last year."

 The very fact that Manor had survived 2014, far less went on to complete the 2015 season, is surely enough to satisfy the most ardent member of the 'glass half empty' club.